csonuryilmaz/heybot/heybot/README.md

 Internal Parameters:

 - LAST_CHECK_TIME= Last execution time of this operation.
 (This parameter will be modified by *heybot* after each execution.
 It's designed to improve efficiency of the operation.
 It will process changes from last execution time.
-So you can execute the operation very often, in short durations.)
+So you can execute the operation very often, in short durations.
+If empty, current timestamp will be set as last check time.)

 Notes: